The Best Motorcycle Insurance Companies for 2021

 Speaking of claims, the process is fast and the company provides several methods for contacting the claims team.
 There’s a 24/7 hotline, an online dashboard with live tracking of the claim’s status, and a mobile app for quick photo claims.
 The app is definitely the highlight of this motorcycle insurance, the best feature being a tool for checking gas prices and planning escape routes in case of a fire.

-Fast quote process
+- Streamlined quote process

-Good for young riders
+- Big discounts for safe and young riders

-Providing the best motorcycle insurance in Texas, this locally based company now has over 8 million members among the US Army, its subsidiaries, and their families.
+This Texas-based company now has over 8 million members among the US Army, its subsidiaries, and their families.
 While the company offers its own car and home insurance, its motorcycle insurance is actually outsourced to Progressive.
 USAA can help you with financing your motorcycle; the company offers low rates on loans and even refinancing options.

 Other options include covering medical bills, underinsured motorist coverage, and optional coverage for accessories that can be increased to cover for up to $30,000 in custom parts.
 The terms are always set for one year and, currently, there are no benefits and special insurance options for vintage and collectors’ bikes.
-All in all, USAA is a good choice if you need the best liability motorcycle insurance on the road.
+All in all, USAA is a good choice if you need liability motorcycle insurance on the road.

 One addition that separates USAA from other companies on this list is that this company will actually provide help when you’re purchasing or financing your next bike.
 Getting a loan from USAA is an easy three-step process.
 You can save even more money with offers from partner companies, such as a deal with BMW that provides up to $750 in discounts.